Nodal TFH cell lymphoma, angioimmunoblastic-type

 EXAMPLE:

-Common recurrent secondary finding for t(8;21) (add reference). |
+Common recurrent secondary finding for t(8;21) (add references). | |

 editv4:Genomic Gain/Loss/LOHThe content below was from the old template.
 Please incorporate above.

-Characteristic Chromosomal Patterns
+Characteristic Chromosomal or Other Global Mutational Patterns

-Put your text here (EXAMPLE PATTERNS: hyperdiploid; gain of odd number chromosomes including typically chromosome 1, 3, 5, 7, 11, and 17; co-deletion of 1p and 19q; complex karyotypes without characteristic genetic findings; chromothripsis.
-Do not delete table.)
+Put your text here and fill in the table (Instructions: Included in this category are alterations such as hyperdiploid; gain of odd number chromosomes including typically chromosome 1, 3, 5, 7, 11, and 17; co-deletion of 1p and 19q; complex karyotypes without characteristic genetic findings; chromothripsis; microsatellite instability; homologous recombination deficiency; mutational signature pattern; etc. Details on clinical significance such as prognosis and other important information can be provided in the notes section.
+Please include references throughout the table.
+Do not delete the table.)

 EXAMPLE: